Do keep your dog in sight and think of other visitors

 Do Bag It and Bin It… wherever you are

 Clearing up after your dog helps to prevent the spread of diseases that can affect dogs, people and grazing animals.
 It also keeps the site clean for other visitors.
-Keep spare bags with you and be prepared to share with other dog walkers who have run out!
 Remember any public litter bin can be used for bagged dog waste.

-Dog poo harms the special plants which grow in heathland and dune habitats.
-It’s just like adding fertiliser to your garden, allowing more competitive plants to grow and preventing rare heathland or sand dune plants from growing.
+Dog poo in heathland and dune habitats is like adding fertiliser to your garden, allowing more competitive plants to flourish and preventing essential rare plants from growing.
 If these rare plants disappear, the animals and birds that rely on them will disappear too.
-Poo from grazing animals doesn’t have this effect as these animals are recycling existing nutrients, not bringing in new ones.
+Poo from grazing animals doesn’t have the same effect as these animals are recycling existing nutrients, not bringing in new ones.

 Do read and follow signs and notice boards

 We know your dog can’t read, so please do it for them!
-Get into the habit of reading signs and notice boards.
-These are the best way to find out local information including seasonal restrictions, safety warnings, presence of livestock or highly sensitive wildlife and information on local events and volunteering opportunities.
+Get into the habit of reading signs and notice boards to find out local information including seasonal restrictions, safety warnings, presence of livestock or highly sensitive wildlife and information on local events and volunteering opportunities.

 Do limit the number of dogs that you walk

 Some areas have legal restrictions on the number of dogs that one person can be responsible for out on a walk.
-Please make sure that every dog in your care is sticking to the Four Paws Code and remember that dogs can be unpredictable if scared or in unfamiliar surroundings.
-Your daily walk should be safe and fun for you and your dogs and it shouldn’t have a negative effect on either the environment or other visitors.
+In East Devon and Teignbridge this number is 6.
+Please make sure that every dog in your care is following the Four Paws Code.
+Your daily walk should be safe and fun for you and your dogs and it shouldn’t have a negative effect on the environment or other visitors.

 Do join Devon Loves Dogs – become a member today!

-Thanks for reading the Four Paws Code, if you agree with our way of thinking join Devon Loves Dogs today and get your FREE welcome pack and money off vouchers.
+Thanks for reading the Four Paws Code, if you agree with our way of thinking join Devon Loves Dogs today and get your FREE welcome pack.